scunning1987/mediatailor_session_init_for_prefetch/README.md

 ![](images/adsrequests2.png?width=50pc&classes=border,shadow)
 With the use of prefetch schedules, MediaTailor is able to keep within the ad serving capacity of the ADS.
 This uses the concept of `stream id` to group requests together in their own retrieval windows

+This github solution is a reference architecture to show you have a session initialization micro-service (in this case, a Lambda@Edge function) can be used to randomly assign a `stream id` for each session.

 ## Release Notes
 | Date       | Version | Update Notes                                                           |
 |------------|-----|------------------------------------------------------------------------|